Build Custom Execution Environments with Oracle Linux Automation Manager Builder Utility

 Note: Do not connect to the devops-node.

-Copy all of the configuration files from the Luna Desktop to the devops node.
+Copy all of the configuration files to the devops-node instance.

 Exit the current terminal.